lorenzofelletti/tf-kind/README.md

-# Kubernetes Observability
+# Local Kubernetes cluster with Prometheus, Grafana, and Velero
+> The most convoluted, and over-engineered way to spin up a local Kubernetes cluster.

-Spin up a Kubernetes cluster with Prometheus and Grafana installed using Docker, and Terraform.
+Spin up a Kubernetes cluster with Prometheus, Grafana, and Velero installed using Docker, and Terraform.
 The repo provides IaC to create a Kubernetes cluster using Kind, but the Prometheus and Grafana setup can be used with any Kubernetes cluster.
+The Velero setup is mildly coupled with the Kind cluster, so it is not that portable.

 ## Setup MinIO
 Run the following command to start MinIO: